CrackerHax/fuse_validators/README.md

 Leave the number after the colon as it is, the ports before the colons need to be unique to your validator

 If you run more than 2 validators you might run out of dockers networks.
-To make your network pull larger create /etc/docker/daemon.json with this in it:
+To make your network pool larger create /etc/docker/daemon.json with this in it:

 ```
     "default-address-pools":